-In this program within Spark Placemaking, we collaborate with municipal officials, neighborhood leaders to reclaim streets, sidewalks, and adjacent public spaces as places for people.
-Key outcomes of this work are more sustainable communities and healthier and safer residents.
+StreetSpark is a program of Spark Placemaking where we collaborate with municipal officials and neighborhood leaders to reclaim streets, sidewalks, and adjacent public spaces as places for people.
+Key outcomes of StreetSpark are more sustainable communities and healthier and safer residents.

-We’re teaming up to:
+We are teaming up to:

-• Bring creative and functional bike racks to communities.
+• Bring creative and functional bike racks to communities

-View pictures of street painting here.
+View photos of street painting here.

-Pics from Better Block test in Garfield Park here.
+Photos from Better Block test in Garfield Park here.